-Making your own homemade sourdough crackers has never been easier.
-With just sourdough starter, flour, butter and salt, they come together in a pinch.
+Making your own homemade sourdough discard crackers has never been easier.
+With only four ingredients, these crackers come together in no time at all.

-If you’re a sourdough bread fanatic, you’ve landed in the right corner of the internet.
-These 4-ingredient, extra buttery sourdough crackers are the perfect way to put your sourdough starter discard to good use and reduce food waste.
-So simple to put together, you can customize the crackers with your favorite toppings and dip and top them to your heart’s desire.
+So, if you’re a sourdough fanatic, you’ve landed in the right corner of the internet.
+These four ingredient, extra buttery sourdough discard crackers are the perfect way to put your sourdough starter discard to good use and reduce food waste.
+They’re so simple, plus so easy to customize with your favorite toppings.
+And they’re phenomenal as a snack paired with your favorite dips!

 How to Make Homemade Sourdough Crackers

-- Make the Dough: In a medium bowl, combine the starter, all-purpose flour, butter, and salt until smooth.
-Break the dough into two pieces, wrap them in plastic wrap, and pop them in the fridge for 30 minutes.
+- Make the dough: In a medium mixing bowl, combine the discard, all-purpose flour, butter, and salt.
+Divide the dough into two pieces, shape each one into a rough rectangle, then wrap in plastic wrap.
+Chill the dough in the fridge for 30 minutes.

-- Roll the Dough Out: Flour your work surface and roll the dough out thin with a rolling pin.
-If you’d like, add on the toppings of your choice and press them into the dough.
+- Roll the dough out: On a floured surface, roll the dough out thinly with a rolling pin.
+If desired, add the toppings of your choice and push them into the dough.

-- Poke the Cracker Dough: Place the dough on a piece of parchment paper and poke it all over with a fork.
-Slice the dough into small squares with a sharp knife or pizza cutter.
+- Cut out the crackers: Place the dough on a piece of parchment paper and poke it all over with a fork.
+Then, cut the dough into small squares with a sharp knife or pizza cutter.

-If this is your first time making a homemade cracker recipe, it’s not as complicated as you think.
-These 3 pointers will help you make crackers that rival any variety that comes out of a box.
+If this is your first time making a sourdough cracker recipe, don’t worry — it’s crazy easy!
+These three pointers will help you make crackers that rival any boxed variety.

 - Roll the dough out on a floured surface.
-To ensure the dough is easy to work with, make sure to handle it on a well-floured surface.
+To ensure the dough is easy to work with, handle it on a well-floured surface.
 It’s not super sticky, but you don’t want to get caught up in a mess.

 - Prick the dough with a fork to prevent bubbles.
-Don’t skip the step of poking the dough with the tins of a fork.
-This will help aerate it so it doesn’t bubble up during the baking process.
+Don’t skip the step of poking the dough with the tines of a fork.
+This will help release steam so the crackers don’t bubble up while baking.

-- Cool the crackers on a wire rack to crisp them up.
+- Cool the crackers on a wire rack.
 Before serving the crackers, let them cool to room temperature on a wire rack.
-This will help them get super crunchy, light, and flakey.
+This will keep them super crunchy, light, and flakey.

-While these crackers have so much flavor as-is, you can get as creative as you want with the toppings.
-To do so, roll out the dough, generously sprinkle it with your toppings, and rollover them again to press the toppings into the dough.
+While these crackers have a great flavor as-is, you can get as creative as you want with the toppings.
+To do so, roll out the dough, generously sprinkle it with your toppings, and roll over the toppings again to press them into the dough.

-- Dried Herbs – Rosemary, fennel, oregano, basil, thyme, or parsley are all great options.
+- Dried herbs: Dried rosemary, fennel, oregano, basil, thyme, or parsley are all great options.
 Use one or a couple of different kinds!
 Avoid using fresh herbs, as they will burn in the oven.

-- Parmesan Cheese & Garlic Powder – Sprinkle on finely grated parmesan cheese for a nutty crunch and a couple of tablespoons of garlic powder.
+- Parmesan cheese & garlic powder: Sprinkle on finely grated Parmesan cheese for a nutty crunch, along with a couple tablespoons of garlic powder.

-- Olive Oil, Coarse Sea Salt & Black Pepper – Keep it simple and sprinkle some coarse, high-quality sea salt and freshly cracked black pepper onto the dough.
-Next, drizzle on a very slight amount of extra virgin olive oil.
+- Olive oil, coarse sea salt, & black pepper: Keep it simple and sprinkle on a bit of coarse, high-quality sea salt and freshly cracked black pepper.
+Then, drizzle on a very slight amount of extra virgin olive oil.

-- Seeds – Sesame seeds or poppy seeds are our favorites.
-You can even add roasted sunflower seeds for a higher protein cracker.
+- Seeds: Sesame seeds or poppy seeds are our favorites.
+Roasted sunflower seeds are a great option for a higher protein cracker.

-- Seasoning Blends – Italian seasoning, everything bagel seasoning, zaatar, or your favorite spice blend of choice are welcome additions.
+- Seasoning blends: Italian seasoning, everything bagel seasoning, zaatar, or your favorite spice blend are always welcome additions.

 Dips to Serve with Crackers

-You can’t go wrong with whatever dip you decide to pair these crackers with.
-They are neutral enough to go with just about anything.
+You can’t go wrong with whatever dip you decide to serve with these crackers — the crackers are neutral enough to go with just about anything.
 Some of our favorites include canned salmon dip, avocado hummus, spinach artichoke dip, and tzatziki sauce.
 For a refreshing and light dip, try our whipped feta dip!
+Pair with baked brie in puff pastry for a warm, crowd-pleasing party appetizer!

 Skip relying on boxed crackers 100% of the time and whip up a big batch of sourdough crackers to have on hand for easy snacking.
-To keep them in the cupboard for several months, store them in a sealed, airtight container.
+Store them in the cupboard for several months in a sealed, airtight container.
 You’ll know they aren’t good anymore when they turn stale in texture.

-- Crazy Easy Sourdough Pancakes – Sourdough discard pancakes
+- Crazy Easy Sourdough Pancakes – Simple yet delicious sourdough discard pancakes

 Recipe